Skip to content

 • Corporate funders: Foundations and grantmaking programs at for-profit organizations.

-• Multilateral agencies: Organizations formed by multiple countries for the purpose of joint funding or other types of cooperation.
+• Multilateral agencies: Organizations formed by multiple countries or entities for the purpose of joint funding or other types of cooperation.

 • Anonymous funders: Foundations and funds seeking to maintain anonymity in their giving.